bill-orange/Fortune-Teller/README.md

 The project works like this.
 The user is promped to hit a button mounted under the TFT display.
 This action generates a call to ChatGPT to get a fortune.
 The fortune prompt is stored in Prompt.txt in github.
 The prompt produces a short fortune.

 Google translate appears to be limited to 80 charater text strings so the fortune has to be brief.
 An ESP32-S3 with PSRAM must be used for this project.
 The Huge partition scheme must be used.
 Audio is produced by the ESP32-S3 in I2S format.
 This is siliar to I2c.
 It is specifically for audio streams.
+A separate 3.3v regulator circuit may be needed for the audio board.
+It draws a lot of current and puts noise on the bus.
 Three GPIOs are needed.

 The amplifier/DAC is a MAX 98357A, I2S to speaker level converter.
 It is very loud.